JeffreyRobertLynch/glassbox-xai/README.md

-# GlassBox XAI – Lightweight Medical Imaging Prototype
+# GlassBox XAI: Attention U-Net for Medical Image Segmentation with Explainability

 **GlassBox** is a deep learning computer vision system designed to support medical professionals by providing automated medical image segmentation.
 It achieves high performance (Dice: O.875, IoU 0.8) on the **ISIC 2018 - Task 1: Binary Segmentation** skin lesion dataset.